zevv/duc/README.md

 ### Install

-Duc depends on the Tokyo Cabinet database library, and on Cairo and Pango for drawing graphs.
+Duc depends on the Cairo and Pango libraries for drawing graphs.
 The ncurses library is required for the curses user interface.

+The database engine is configurable at build time, at this time Tokyocabinet and Leveldb are supported.

+Depending on available libraries or required functionality you can disable certain features of duc by passing any of the below switches to ./configure:

+    --disable-graph         disable graph drawing [default=yes]
+    --disable-ui            disable ncurses ui [default=yes]
+    --disable-gui           disable X11 gui [default=yes]
+    --with-db-backend=ARG   choose db backend (tokyocabinet, leveldb) [tokyocabinet]

 To get the required dependencies on Debian / Ubuntu:

     $ sudo apt-get install libncurses5-dev libcairo2-dev libpango1.0-dev \
-      libtokyocabinet-dev build-essential
+      build-essential

+And depending on the chose database type:

+    $ sudo apt-get install  libtokyocabinet-dev

+or

+    $ sudo apt-get install libleveldb-dev

 On RHEL or CentOS systems, you need to do:

     $ sudo yum install pango-devel cairo-devel tokyocabinet-devel

-Depending on available libraries or required functionality you can disable certain features of duc by passing any of the below switches to ./configure:

-    --disable-graph         disable graph drawing [default=yes]
-    --disable-ui            disable ncurses ui [default=yes]
-    --disable-gui           disable X11 gui [default=yes]

 #### Building from a release